wisehuang/geodine-ai/README.md

     - `price_level`: Price level from 0-4
     - `open_now`: Whether to show only currently open restaurants

+## API Security

+The application implements several security measures:

+1. **API Key Authentication**:
+   - All `/restaurants/*` endpoints require a valid API key
+   - The API key must be provided in the `X-API-Key` header
+   - The API key is verified using secure comparison to prevent timing attacks

+2. **LINE Signature Verification**:
+   - All LINE webhook requests are verified using the LINE signature
+   - The signature is validated using the LINE SDK

+3. **Environment Variables**:
+   - All sensitive credentials are stored in environment variables
+   - The `.env` file should never be committed to version control

 ## Testing

 ### API Testing

 Use FastAPI's built-in Swagger UI at http://localhost:8000/docs to test endpoints interactively.
+Note that you'll need to provide the API key in the "Authorize" dialog.

 ### LINE Bot Testing